DV

 What is the difference between HTGC and MAIN?

-HTGC (Hercules Capital, Inc.) tracks — with a bdc strategy, while MAIN (Main Street Capital Corporation) tracks — with a bdc approach.
-They are issued by — and — respectively.
+HTGC (Hercules Capital, Inc.) is a business development company, while MAIN (Main Street Capital Corporation) is a business development company.
+They are issued by Hercules Capital and Main Street Capital respectively.

 Can I hold both HTGC and MAIN?